 Executive coaching engagements are priced for intensity, not information transfer.
 A monthly retainer of $5,000 to $15,000 typically includes weekly one-hour sessions, between-session accountability check-ins, and structured development plans tied to leadership competencies.
 Per-session pricing runs $500 to $3,000, depending on the coach’s credentials.

 What drives the premium is the deliverable.
 Executive coaching does not produce strategy decks or revenue models.
-It produces leader transformation: improved decision-making patterns under ambiguity, emotional regulation during high-stakes conversations, delegation capacity that shifts from task-based to outcome-based, and the ability to hold performance accountability without avoidance.
+It produces leader transformation: improved decision-making patterns under ambiguity, emotional regulation during high-stakes conversations, delegation capacity that shifts from task-based to outcome-based.
+And the ability to hold performance accountability without avoidance.
 These are behavioral changes, not intellectual ones.
 The ROI is measured in terms of team retention rates, decision velocity, and the founder’s capacity to operate at the next revenue tier without becoming a bottleneck.

 A typical engagement runs six to eighteen months because behavior change compounds slowly.
 The first quarter focuses on pattern recognition, identifying where the leader’s current operating system breaks under load.
 The second quarter builds new operating patterns through deliberate practice and real-time feedback.
 The third and fourth quarters reinforce those patterns until they become automatic.